AhmadAddakhakhny/EmbeddedLinuxBBB/01_IntroBBB.md

 | No Ethernet or USB access            | Alternative way to control the board            |
 | Works on headless systems            | Perfect for embedded/IoT devices                |
 | Stable and always available          | Unlike SSH, serial works even when OS is broken |

+### Q4.
+What is SoC?
+> It's a system on chip composed of lots of peripherals and their controllers (if required) and memory
+> AM3358: it's a SoC provided by TI
+> TRM: Technical reference manual -> shows all the details of the functional blocks of the SoC

+### Q5.
+What is the heart of an SoC AM3358?
+> MPU: micro processing unit and it's ARM Cortex-A8 up to 1GBH 32 RISC